emurr-ucf/emurr/USERMAN/USERMAN.md

 4. Click `Create a New Tour`
 5. You should be brought to the tour editor
    1. If not, click `Edit` on the new tour's card
-6. Change the tour name as desired at the top left
+6. Change the tour name as desired and add a brief tour description at the top left
-7. Add new pages on the sidebar by clicking `Create New Page`
+7. Add new pages on the sidebar by clicking the plus-add icon
-8. Edit pages by clicking on the name `Untitled`
-9. Edit page names as desired by hovering the page and clicking `Edit`.
-When done click `Save`
+8. Edit pages by selecting the page and click on the `edit` icon.
+A modal pop ups on the screen to:
+   1. Edit page name.
-10. To change the URL that pages will be displayed at select the `link icon` on the page
-    1. Note: This is only the end of the URL.
-See [Transferring Sites to the Pi](#transferring-sites-to-the-pi) for more detail
-    2. If there is no custom URL one will be assigned based on the page's hidden ID.
-See [Transferring Sites to the Pi](#transferring-sites-to-the-pi) for more detail
+   2. Edit the URL that the page will be displayed at.
+Note this is only the end of the URL.
+If there is no custom URL one will be assigned based on the page's hidden ID.
+See [Transferring Sites to the Pi](#33-transferring-sites-to-the-pi) for more details
+   3. When done click `Save`
-11. Create your pages as desired in the editor
+9. Create your pages as desired in the editor
-12. Ensure to save pages at the top `Save` button regularly to not lose changes
+10. Ensure to save pages at the top `Save` button regularly to not lose changes

 <br>

-## Editor Features List
+## 3.2.
+Editor Features List

 **From Left to Right**